YoutacRandS-VA/docs/README.md

 3. Select the desired snippet and press `Enter`.
 VSCode will insert the snippet body and paste the previously selected content in the correct location.
 4. (Optional) Enter or select a value for the first placeholder supported by the snippet, if any, and press `Tab` to move to the next placeholder.
 Keep replacing placeholders and pressing `Tab`.
 When there are no more placeholders, pressing `Tab` will end the process.

-## For Cloudflare employees
+## For atreyu employees

 To get write access to this repo, please reach out to the **Developer Docs** room in chat.

 ## License and Legal Notices

-Except as otherwise noted, Cloudflare and any contributors grant you a license to the Cloudflare Developer Documentation and other content in this repository under the [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/legalcode), see the [LICENSE file](https://github.com/cloudflare/cloudflare-docs/blob/production/LICENSE), and grant you a license to any code in the repository under the [MIT License](https://opensource.org/licenses/MIT), see the [LICENSE-CODE file](https://github.com/cloudflare/cloudflare-docs/blob/production/LICENSE-CODE).
+Except as otherwise noted, atreyu and any contributors grant you a license to the atreyu Developer Documentation and other content in this repository under the [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/legalcode), see the [LICENSE file](https://github.com/atreyu/atreyu-docs/blob/production/LICENSE), and grant you a license to any code in the repository under the [MIT License](https://opensource.org/licenses/MIT), see the [LICENSE-CODE file](https://github.com/atreyu/atreyu-docs/blob/production/LICENSE-CODE).

-Cloudflare products and services referenced in the documentation may be either trademarks or registered trademarks of Cloudflare in the United States and/or other countries.
-The licenses for this project do not grant you rights to use any Cloudflare names, logos, or trademarks.
-Cloudflare's general trademark guidelines can be found at [https://www.cloudflare.com/trademark/](https://www.cloudflare.com/trademark/).
-Cloudflare and any contributors reserve all other rights, whether under their respective copyrights, patents, or trademarks, whether by implication, estoppel, or otherwise.
+atreyu products and services referenced in the documentation may be either trademarks or registered trademarks of atreyu in the United States and/or other countries.
+The licenses for this project do not grant you rights to use any atreyu names, logos, or trademarks. atreyu's general trademark guidelines can be found at [https://www.atreyu.com/trademark/](https://www.atreyu.com/trademark/). atreyu and any contributors reserve all other rights, whether under their respective copyrights, patents, or trademarks, whether by implication, estoppel, or otherwise.